Municipal Drive Units

 Clarifier and thickener drive units provide the rotational force necessary to turn the rake arms in a circular basin.
 The rotating rake arms transport settled solids to the center of the tank for removal.

-Customers have been coming to WesTech since the 1970s for precision bearing drives, as part of the company’s high-quality process equipment offerings for liquid-solids separation.
-Our drive gives you a flexible design, precision components, and strict quality control.
-WesTech guarantees a long drive life and the best fit for your process equipment needs.
-We stand behind our equipment, which has proven to meet the toughest requirements.
+Customers have been coming to us for precision bearing drives since the 1970s, as part of the company’s high-quality process equipment offerings for liquid-solids separation.
+Our drives give you a flexible design, precision components, and strict quality control.
+We guarantee a long drive life and the best fit for your process equipment.
+We stand behind our equipment, which has a proven reputation for meeting the toughest requirements.

-One of the unique advantages of premium WesTech drives is their great flexibility in design.
-This flexibility allows the engineer to select a drive that best matches the environmental and mechanical requirements.
+One of the unique advantages of premium WesTech drives is their great design flexibility.
+This flexibility allows the engineer to select a drive that best matches your environmental and mechanical requirements.

-Because drive units are applied in water and wastewater treatment plants, as well as industrial facilities, WesTech has developed a premium drive unit for each application.
-WesTech drive units can be designed for torque requirements from 1,000ft-lbs to 6,000,000ft-lbs.
+Because drive units are applied in municipal and industrial water and wastewater treatment plants, we have developed a premium drive unit for each application.
+WesTech drive units can be designed for torque requirements from 1,000 LBFT to 6,000,000 LBFT.

-WesTech's thorough design and meticulous component selection yields a strong, reliable, premium-quality drive that will provide a long service life with minimum maintenance.
-Your drive unit will be delivered to the job site completely assembled, shop tested, and ready to be installed.
+Our thorough design and meticulous component selection yields a strong, reliable, premium-quality drive that will provide a long service life with minimum maintenance.
+Your drive unit will be delivered to the job site completely assembled, shop tested, and ready for installation.

-WesTech offers two main drive types: the Shaft Drive and the Cage Drive.
-The selection of the drive type depends on how the rotating mechanism will be supported in a given application.
+WesTech offers two main drive types: the shaft drive and the cage drive.
+Drive-type selection depends on how the rotating mechanism will be supported in a given application.

 Cage Drive: A cage drive unit rests on a stationary column mounted in the center of the tank.
 A half or full-span bridge then attaches to the robust housing of the drive unit.
 This column-mounted drive transmits power to the sludge collection system through a center cage mechanism.